But don't worry, your Librarians are here to help! Follow the steps below to get started on your assignment.

 What is the project?

-Is it a PowerPoint presentation or a written essay?
+Is it a written essay or a presentation or something else?

 What type of paper are you writing?